 The Shop Fox W1837 hybrid table saw is another incredible pic.
-It is designed to deliver a balance between ease of transport, as you would find with most of the excellent contractor table saws with that dust control system that comes with cabinet saws.
+It is designed to balance ease of transport, as you would find with most of the excellent contractor table saws with that dust control system that comes with cabinet saws.

 One of the first things you will notice is the presence of a quick-change blade guard with anti-kickback poles.
 This is positioned away from your workplace.
 This provides you with a perfect table for most work environments.

 The riving knife on this table saw is interchangeable.
-It offers you the option to make non-through cutting operations that would require you to remove the blade guard.
-Another thing that could not possibly invade your gaze is the presence of two wheels on the bottom of this table saw.
+It allows you to make non-through cutting operations requiring removing the blade guard.
+Another thing that could not invade your gaze is the two wheels on the bottom of this table saw.